 7. Limit your coffee consumption.

 A little coffee is OK, but large amounts may put you at risk.
-Population studies show that coffee and tea drinkers generally had less kidney stones.
+Population studies show that coffee and tea drinkers generally had fewer kidney stones.
 But, some researches find that large amounts of coffee raise urine calcium levels.

 8. Drink less sugary drinks.